cca/equella_templates/readme.md

 These are the Freemarker templates used in the Display tab of VAULT collections.

-Note: the set may be complete and there's nothing stopping us from editing live templates without updating them here.
+Note: the set may not be complete and there's nothing stopping us from editing live templates without updating them here.

 ## Useful References